robang74/roberto-a-foglietta/README.md

 ## Translations

 [**`EN`**] As much as possible most of the documents presented here will be translated in two languages: Italian and English.
 The first is the native language of the author and the second is an international idioma.
 As per thumb rule, PDF and raw markdown text documents can be translated using Google Translation online service.
 In a single call for each document.
-Or alternatively using a translation browser plug-in that can offer the translation during the navigation.
-Almost all documents, but not all, because some documents are obsolete or not so relevant anymore.
-Hence, some few documents are saved here just for sake of completeness of the backup or for a future reviewing and/or development.

 [**`IT`**] Per quanto possibile, la maggior parte dei documenti qui presentati sarà tradotta in due lingue: Italiano e Inglese.
 La prima è la lingua madre dell'autore e la seconda è un idioma internazionale.
 Come regola generale, i documenti PDF e il testo grezzo markdown possono essere tradotti utilizzando il servizio online Google Translation.
 In un'unica chiamata per ogni documento.

+[**`EN`**] Or, alternatively, using a translation browser plug-in that can offer the translation during the navigation.
+Almost all documents, but not all, because some documents are obsolete or not so relevant anymore.
+Hence, some few documents are saved here just for sake of completeness of the backup or for a future reviewing and/or development.

-In alternativa, si può utilizzare un plug-in del browser di traduzione che può offrire la traduzione durante la navigazione.
+[**`IT`**] Oppure, in alternativa, si può utilizzare un plug-in del browser di traduzione che può offrire la traduzione durante la navigazione.
 Quasi tutti i documenti, ma non tutti, perché alcuni documenti sono obsoleti o non più rilevanti.
 Pertanto, alcuni documenti sono salvati qui solo per completezza del backup o per una futura revisione e/o sviluppo.

 <br/>